 The Buttonwood, Bayside, and Sandspur campsites within Bahia Honda State Park offer a variety of camping experiences within a tropical paradise.
 Tent, RV, and even two sites designated for hammock camping are available.
 Boat camping is also available from overnight rental boat slips with water, electric and full use of park facilities.
 Visitors can enjoy hiking, snorkeling, kayaking, swimming, aquatic and avian wildlife viewing, and an in-park concession and restaurant.
 Be sure to see the Interpretive Exhibit outside the park’s Nature Center.

 John Pennekamp Coral Reef State Park offers rent or RV camping in one of 47 full-facility campsites surrounded by an aquatic wonderland of coral reefs, seagrass beds and mangrove swamps.
 The park offers snorkeling, scuba, and glass-bottom boat tours to the Florida Keys National Marine Sanctuary.
 There is also swimming in three designated areas, as well as picnic areas with grills throughout the park.
 Hit Canon Beach and snorkel out to see the remains of an early Spanish shipwreck 100 feet offshore.

 Recreational vehicles of all sizes are welcome at this Marathon, FL park.
 Gravel lots with picnic tables, onsite laundry facility, swimming pool, clubhouse, two boat basins, and stunning Gulf Views.
 All sites equipped with water, sewer, electric, and cable.
 Free wi-fi hotspot available in the clubhouse.
 Centrally-located along the Overseas Highway, making it a restful hub from which to enjoy everything the Keys have to offer.

 Bring your RV, Pop Up, Travel Trailer or tent as both RV and tent sites are available in this Key Largo park on Blackwater Sound.
-Adjacent to both the John Pennecamp Coral Reef State Park and the Key Largo Hammock Botanical State Park.
+Adjacent to both the John Pennekamp Coral Reef State Park and the Key Largo Hammock Botanical State Park.
 Offers protected docking facilities on the bay.
 RV’s up to 40 feet in length welcome.
 It offers both open, grassy and shaded campsites, electric hookup, and picnic tables.
 Free wi-fi, laundry facilities, and bathhouses with hot and cold showers are also offered.